jnijeremy/blog/_posts/2016-10-23-Promo-Code-List.md

 - Really good travel insurance.

 ### How to get promo:
-Use my personal link to apply: http://amex.ca/share/zeyunxfVz
+Use link to apply: http://amex.ca/share/zeyunxfVz

 ---